HIPAA Notice of Privacy Practices

 2. Disclosure to Third Parties:

-• We do not share your PHI with third parties without your consent, except as required by law or for treatment, payment, or healthcare operations.
+• Except as noted below, we do not share your PHI with third parties without your authorization.

-• We may disclose your PHI to prevent a serious threat to your health, safety, or the safety of others, but only to someone who may be able to help prevent the threat.
+• We may disclose your PHI to prevent or lessen a serious and imminent threat to your health, safety, or the safety of others, but only to someone who is reasonably able to lessen or prevent the threat, including the target of the threat.

-• We may disclose PHI to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.
-PHI may also be released to protect the President, other authorized persons or foreign heads of state or to conduct special investigations.
+• We may disclose PHI to authorized federal officials for intelligence, counterintelligence, and other national security activities as required by law.
+PHI may also be released to protect the President, other authorized persons or foreign heads of state or to conduct special investigations as required by law.

 • We may disclose your PHI for research purposes with your written authorization, unless a special process determines that a waiver of authorization poses minimal risk to your privacy.